FeltMacaroon389/HelloEFI/README.md

 ![Default program screenshot from EDK 2 EFI Shell](assets/screenshot.png)

-**Building on a Linux-based operating system is strongly recommended.
+**Building on an AMD64 Linux-based operating system is strongly recommended.
 Otherwise, manually editing the Makefile may be required!**

 ## Dependencies